Netscape Communications Corp. v. Konrad: Court's decision

 The appeals court rejected Konrad's argument.
 Legal precedent requires that in the case where seller and buyer are funded by the same entity, the existence of a sale depends on whether the funding agency can prohibit public disclosure.

 In this case, however, the court concluded that the Department of Energy doesn't exercise enough control over the labs to prevent them from leaking the invention to the public: "All indications are that the DoE funded specific projects at Lawrence Berkeley Laboratory, the Superconducting Super Collider Laboratory, and Stanford Linear Accelerator Center, but never exercised such control over them, as to render all part of the same entity."

 Impact

 Separate entities

 The application of the on-sale bar requires that the buyer and seller be "separate entities".
-However, prior to this case, what constitutes separate entities was considered by courts to be very vague.
+However, before this case, what constitutes separate entities was considered by courts to be very vague.
 In fact, courts had traditionally used a "totality of circumstances" test (one in which all the facts are examined) to determine whether buyer and seller are indeed separate entities.
 A major impact of this case was that it clarified what it means to be separate entities.
 In particular, the Netscape appeals court formulated a test to determine whether buyer and seller are in fact two separate entities as follows: